MichalOpoka/ecfr/cfr/title-06-Domestic-Security/chapter-I-Department-Homeland-Security-Office-Secretary/part-37-Real-ID-Drivers-Licenses-Identification-Cards/subpart-B-Minimum-Documentation-Verification-Card-Issuance-Requirements/section-37.19.md

 ##### § 37.19 Machine readable technology on the driver's license or identification card. #####

-For the machine readable portion of the REAL ID driver's license or identification card, States must use the ISO/IEC 15438:2006(E) Information Technology—Automatic identification and data capture techniques—PDF417 symbology specification.
-The Director of the Federal Register approves this incorporation by reference in accordance with 5 U.S.C.
-552(a) and 1 CFR part 51.
-You may obtain a copy of these incorporated standards at *http://www.ansi.org*, or by contacting ANSI at ANSI, 25 West 43rd Street, 4th Floor, New York, New York 10036.
-You may inspect a copy of the incorporated standard at the Department of Homeland Security, 1621 Kent Street, 9th Floor, Rosslyn, VA (please call 703-235-0709 to make an appointment) or at the National Archives and Records Administration (NARA).
-For information on the availability of material at NARA, call 202-741-6030, or go to *http://www.archives.gov/federal\_register/code\_of\_federal\_regulations/ibr\_locations.html.* The PDF417 bar code standard must have the following defined minimum data elements:
+For the machine readable portion of the REAL ID driver's license or identification card, States must use ISO/IEC 15438:2006(E) (incorporated by reference; see § 37.4).
+The PDF417 bar code standard must have the following defined minimum data elements:

 (a) Expiration date.